 Missing data scenarios, in which 1 or 2 CUs were removed from the data set, further highlighted limitations in the ability of the logistic regression models to converge on a solution given small changes in the pattern of ‘successes’ and ‘failures’.
 In addition, we found that removing CUs in logistic regression-based LRPs resulted in an increase in uncertainty of estimated status.
 However, despite these limitations, the 95% confidence intervals for the missing data scenarios usually overlapped with status based on all CUs being included.
-This result suggest that our assumption of CU representativeness within the Interior Fraser Coho SMU may be supported.
+This result suggest that our assumption of CU representativeness for stock status within the Interior Fraser Coho SMU may be supported.
 Future work on this SMU (or, other SMUs wishing to apply these methods) could use retrospective analyses of proportion-based approaches to see if status estimates remain stable when 1 or 2 CUs are removed from the data set.

 Taken together, these retrospective results highlight that caution should be used when applying logistic regression-based LRPs.
 While they did provide similar estimates of SMU status as proportion-based methods for several (but not all) years in the historical comparison, they were sensitive to reductions in data availability.
-For the specific case of Interior Fraser Coho, retrospective performance may improve in the future as more data becomes available to improve the statistical power of logistic regression fits.
+For the specific case of Interior Fraser Coho, retrospective performance may improve in the future as more data become available to improve the statistical power of logistic regression fits.

 3.8.4 Projection-Based LRPs

 Given that the estimation of logistic regression-based LRPs were sensitive to data availability, projection-based LRPs may provide more reliable estimates for cases in which population and fishery dynamics can be modelled.
-Projection-based LRPs also have the advantage of being able to incorporate hypotheses about current population and / or fishery dynamics into forward projections, whereas logistic regression-based LRPs are constrained by conditions that have been previously experienced.
+Projection-based LRPs also have the advantage of being able to incorporate hypotheses about current population and / or fishery dynamics into forward projections, whereas logistic regression-based LRPs represent conditions that have been previously experienced and it is uncertain if those conditions will persist into the future.

 The sensitivity of projection-based LRPs to exploitation rate means that these LRPs are specific to the management context.
-In our Interior Fraser Coho projections, we set exploitation rates at the recent average as fishery restrictions since 1998 have maintained relatively stable harvest dynamics.
+In our Interior Fraser Coho projections, we set exploitation rates at the recent average as fishery restrictions since 1998 have been stable.
 In this case, the LRP represents the level of aggregate abundance that would be required to ensure all CUs were above Sgen given a specified fixed exploitation rate policy.
 If a decision was made to increase the exploitation rate, the LRP would also be increased accordingly to ensure that the underlying objective of all CUs above Sgen could be achieved.
 This pattern arises due to variability in productivity among CUs; when higher exploitation rates are applied, some low productivity CUs will require higher spawning abundances to ensure that they remain above Sgen.
 This effect is demonstrated in Appendix 10.
 As a result, projection-based LRPs are not static measures of serious harm, as commonly developed for other stocks and species.

 Projection-based LRPs were also sensitive to the level of co-variation in spawner abundances among CUs over time.
 Reductions in covariation resulted in increased LRP estimates.
-This pattern will result in higher LRPs as the relationship between aggregate abundance and CU status weakens because projected LRPs will need to be higher to help avoid the situation where weak CUs drop into red status.
+This pattern will result in higher LRPs as the relationship between aggregate abundance and CU status weakens because projected LRPs will need to be higher to help avoid the situation where low productivity CUs become red status.
 We recommend that possible instabilities in projections be evaluated for this SMU, and other applications for projection-based LRPs, which could arise due to changes in covariation of spawner abundance among CUs due to CUs with different productivity levels responding differently to exploitation.

 4 CASE STUDY 2: WEST COAST VANCOUVER ISLAND CHINOOK